coltenyorgason/hype-house-utah/README.md

 ## Installation

-npm i to install the dependencies npm run dev to start the server npm run seed to seed the DB npm initdb to create and initialize the database npm run test for the front end
+npm i to install the dependencies npm run initdb to create and initialize the database npm run seed to seed the DB npm run dev to start the server npm run test for the front end